-To help Project Leaders in their task as coordinators, an introduction webinar for Project Leaders can be reviewed in this link.
-During this webinar, EIT Community staff explains the role and responsibilities of Project Leaders and the rest of the consortium partners, as well as provide information on the main milestones in the project implementation and reporting cycle.
+To help Project Leaders in their task as coordinators, regular introduction webinars for Project Leaders will be held.
+During this webinar, EIT Urban Mobility staff will explain the role and responsibilities of Project Leaders and the rest of the consortium partners, as well as provide information on the main milestones in the project implementation and reporting cycle.